mixxxdj/manual/source/glossary.rst

    operating system
      Your operating system (OS) is the computing environment on your computer.
-For example, Windows, Mac OS X, or GNU/Linux are the three operating systems that Mixxx supports.
+For example, Windows, macOS, or GNU/Linux are the three operating systems that Mixxx supports.

    file manager
      A computer program that organizes data files into groups and shows you where they are when you need to find them again.
-Popular file managers for the :term:`operating systems <operating system>` Mixxx supports are Explorer on Windows, Finder on Mac OS X and Nautilus on GNU/Linux.
+Popular file managers for the :term:`operating systems <operating system>` Mixxx supports are Explorer on Windows, Finder on macOS and Nautilus on GNU/Linux.

    head/mix button
      The head/mix button is used to control how much you mix the :term:`master